tpasipanodya/spek-expekt/README.md

 # Hephaestus Test #

-A suite of utilities for testing Hephaestus based projects.
+A suite of utilities for testing [hephaestus](https://github.com/tpasipanodya/hephaestus-test) based projects.
 Provides the following:
-- A [Spek2](https://www.spekframework.org/) specification DSL for declaratively evaluating test expectations.
+- A [spek2](https://www.spekframework.org/) specification DSL for declaratively evaluating test expectations.
 - Declarative test matchers for arbitrarily comparing collections i.e, comparing lists & maps for logical equality instead of relying on `setOf(1) == listOf(1)`
 - App lifecycle management that boots up and tears down different layers of your hephaestus project between tests,